 She is a skillful negotiator with a proven record of success in securing the enactment into law of consequential legislation and at international forums, working with America’s allies to advance a range of vital U.S. interests and national security priorities.

 As Chief of Staff and Staff Director of the House Foreign Affairs Committee, Dr. Poblete managed a budget of close to $20 million, reconfiguring accounts to maximize efficiency with reduced funding.
 National Journal identified her as one of the “14 Top Women on the Hill for 2011” and one of a handful of minorities in the House and Senate senior staff leadership.

-Dr. Poblete is fluent in Spanish and has a working reading comprehension of French.
-She has held the highest levels of security clearances for over two decades; is a member of the Women’s Foreign Policy Group; and is active in charitable activities.
+Dr. Poblete is fluent in Spanish and reading comprehension of French.
+She has held the highest levels of security clearances for over two decades, is a member of the Women’s Foreign Policy Group, and is active in charitable activities.
 She and her husband Jason Poblete, an attorney specializing in international and regulatory work and former senior Congressional staff member, reside in Arlington, Virginia.